jupyter/governance/governance.md

     Contributors or Council Members.
 -   Ability to influence the project through the participation of their Council Member.
--   Council Members invited to bi-annual Jupyter/IPython Developer Meeting.
+-   Council Members are invited to the bi-annual Jupyter/IPython Developer Meeting.

 **Tier 2** = an institution with at least one Institutional Contributor